 I am by no means a nutritionist/doctor/fitness expert, but if you’ve been on a consistent/long-term healthy exercise and diet track, then the bulge could simply be genetic.
 Sometimes, people aren’t able to lose weight, no matter what they do.
 If you’re really concerned about it, you should probably ask a doctor or nutritionist for advice.
 Although, I think any sane person who cares about you will at least advise you not to starve yourself.
-Starvation is never the answer, especially if you’re doing such rigorous workouts.posted almost 5 years ago
+Starvation is never the answer, especially if you’re doing such rigorous workouts.posted over 5 years ago

 If you starve yourself, your telling your body that its time to store fat.
 Even if its just the accessional skip a meal or eat less than what fills you up not eating when your body is hungry is going to slow down your metabolism because it cant afford to burn fat if it doesn’t know if and when your next meal is coming.
 Our body’s are quite amazing really, you should be eating small amounts but constantly to feed your metabolism, its like a fire and the food is like wood it keeps it going.
 Also your body gets use to the workout routine it adapts and makes it less effective, try doing a different kind of ab exercise.

 Also it will help if instead of working just your abs works all your muscles.
 It’s hard to target one specific area if you work your whole body you actually have a better chance of losing weight all over.
 It might not make sense but your body is one big machine and you have to work all the parts to get some of the other parts to cooperate (that’s what my gym trainer told me)